intel/nauta/docs/user-guide/actions/install_configure.md

 2. Build the Nauta client software package for your operating system ([Nauta CLI build instructions](nctl.md)).
 There is no installation utility.
 You can unpack this package and place the unpacked files in any location you prefer.
 Take note of the path.

 3. Set KUBECONFIG environment variable to the Kubernetes configuration file provided by your Nauta administrator.
-Here, `<PATH>` is wherever your _config_ file is located.
+The `<PATH>` is located wherever your _config_ file is stored.

-    * For MacOS/Ubuntu, enter: `export KUBECONFIG=<PATH>/<USERNAME>.config`
+    * For macOS/Ubuntu, enter: `export KUBECONFIG=<PATH>/<USERNAME>.config`

     * For Windows, enter: `set KUBECONFIG=<PATH>\<USERNAME>.config`

-4. (OPTIONAL) Add the package `nctl` to your terminal PATH. `NCTL_HOME` should be the path to the nctl application folder:
+4.	**Optional:** Add the package `nctl` to your terminal PATH. `NCTL_HOME` should be the path to the nctl application folder:

-    * For MacOS/Ubuntu, enter: `export PATH=$PATH:NCTL_HOME`
+    * For macOS/Ubuntu, enter: `export PATH=$PATH:NCTL_HOME`

     * For Windows, enter: `set PATH=%PATH%;NCTL_HOME`

 **Note**: If you want to set the variables permanently, you can add the variables to your .bashrc, .bash_profile, or Windows system PATH.
-Alternatively, you may want to set the PATH and KUBECONFIG variables in the “Environment Variables” window.
+Alternatively, you may want to set the PATH and KUBECONFIG variables in the _Environment Variables_ window.
 This is accessed by opening the Control Panel > System and Security > System > Advanced system settings, and accessing Environment variables.
 This is an administrator function only.